 Additional Contact Information

-Dr. Elizabeth Weiss is an associate professor in the Anthropology Department who teaches physical anthropology courses.
+Dr. Elizabeth Weiss is a professor in the Anthropology Department who teaches physical anthropology courses.
 Her research expertise is in skeletal analyses of osteoarthritis, muscle markers, and bone cross-sections to reconstruct lifestyles and better understand bone biology.

 She completed her B.A. in anthropology from University of California, Santa Cruz in 1996 and finished her M.A. in anthropology from California State University, Sacramento in 1998.
 She holds a Ph.D. from the University of Arkansas in Environmental Dynamics (an interdisciplinary program involving anthropology and the geosciences), which she completed in 2001.
 From 2002 to 2004, she was a post-doctoral research associate at the Canadian Museum of Civilization.